Eighty-five martyrs of England and Wales

 The Eighty-five Martyrs of England and Wales, also known as George Haydock and Eighty-four Companion Martyrs, are a group of men who were executed on charges of treason and related offences in the Kingdom of England between 1584 and 1679.
-Of the eighty-five, seventy-five (sixty-one priests and fourteen laymen) were executed under Jesuits, etc. Act 1584.
+Of the eighty-five, seventy-five (sixty-one priests and fourteen laymen) were executed under the Jesuits, etc. Act 1584.

 They are considered martyrs in the Roman Catholic Church and were beatified on 22 November 1987 by Pope John Paul II.

 List of individual names

 They were chosen from a number of priests and laymen executed between 1584 and 1679.
-Their names are: